 The rendering will take a short amount of time.
 You will receive an email when your rendering is finished.

 To download your video, just click on the link in the mail we have sent you.

 After clicking the link, your sharing page will open in your browser.
 On this page, simply click download.

 If you want to share your video with your friends or colleagues, just click on "copy link" and share the link to the sharing page.

-To learn more about how to use the sharingpage, click here.
+Here you can learn more about how to use the sharingpage to distribute your videos.